simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 ### Software
 #### Hacking
 The car can be distracted and even deceived too.
-Self-driving cars can use the internet to learn about their environment, instead of simply relying on digital sensors, but connecting to the internet brings security concerns.
-The car could be hacked or even just "DoS" attacked.
+Self-driving cars can use the internet to learn about their environment, instead of simply relying on digital sensors.
+However, connecting to the internet brings security concerns.
+The car could be hacked [src 4: 1 Introduction, para.
+1] or even just "DoS" attacked.
 There is also the risk of the user trying to tamper with the software on their vehicle.

 #### Malware
 For example, an impatient driver might want to install a software mod that makes the car ignore speed-limits, pass other drivers on dangerous roads, cut off other drivers, and cut corners through parking lots.
 This same software mod could also be malware that makes the car do things the driver did not want, like intentionally hit pedestrians.

 #### Bugs and redunancy
 Don't forget, software can also have bugs, and I'm not referring to cockroaches **[note b]**. **[def: bug]**.
 The hardware can also cause errors, but these are very rare **[note c]**.
 Many computers get around this by using levels of redunancy.
 For example, if you try to open your email, there is a program that checks to make sure everything works correctly before you even see any emails.
 This means we need to be able to define exactly how our software should function.
-This is difficult and requires dedication (see: [Munish_Gupta] [oref 2]).
+This is difficult and requires serious programming work (see: [Munish_Gupta] [oref 2]).
+Most modern software doesn't use the same type of reduncies as the devices in the spaceflight industry.
+For example, some programs use recovery code in file systems [src 7: ], but some engineers still take inspiration from projects like the Apollo missions [src 6: Lunar module lifeboat contingency] **[note i]**.

 #### Forced arrest
 In theory, a self-driving car can be remotely controlled by the police for safety purposes [src 1: pg 2].
 It would of coure be in the interest of governments to have all self-driving cars have this capability, even though it would bring some software vulnerabilities **[note d]** [src 1: pg 21, C. Malicious or Lawful Seizures?].